Siaspiqa: Pyramid

 Siaspiqa was buried in a pyramid he had prepared for himself at the royal necropolis of Nuri, now known as pyramid Nuri 4.
 The pyramid is made of sandstone masonry disposed in a plinth course as well as a sandstone enclosure.
-The building, too damaged to evaluate its original height, covers 26.95 m2.
+The building, too damaged to evaluate its original height, covers an approximately square surface of 26.95 meters per side.

 Adjacent to the south-eastern face of the pyramid is a small chapel which housed the main granite offering stela.
 Walls of chapel might have been plastered white with incised hieroglyphs in red and gold.

 The pyramid was built atop three subterranean chambers on the same level and entered in succession from a long corridor accessed via a flight of 49 stairs starting at ground level, the entrance of which is nearly 40 m in front of the chapel.
 The corridor is still blocked by a masonry plug as the thieves entered the pyramid by digging a vertical hole from ground level and leading directly behind the plug.

 The first chamber is 4.9 × 4 m in size with a paved floor, the second is 5.8 × 5.9 m, its floor unpaved, and the third and largest is 7.50 × 6.65 m with a paved floor of sandstone and granite.
 The walls of the chamber are uninscribed.

 The burial chamber originally housed one or possibly two wooden anthropoid coffins for the king that were richly inlaid with obsidian, Lapis lazuli, slate and alabaster materials.
 Four fragments of what might be a human skull have also been uncovered there.